mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_resting-state-fc.md

 <br>
 <br>

-**Step 0: Source AFNI**
+**Prerequisite: Source AFNI**
 * [AFNI](https://afni.nimh.nih.gov/) is another image processing software that has handy command line functions
 * see instructions [here](https://github.com/mwvoss/MRI-lab-classes/wiki/Setup-FSL-and-AFNI-in-remote-linux-environment) for setting up access to AFNI on the fastX nodes for general use

 <br>
 <br>

-**Step 1 (pre-baked): Prepare functional data with preprocessing**
+**Step 0: Prepare functional data with preprocessing (pre-baked in download)**
 * This has been completed for sake of time, but derivatives of the process are avaiable in case you'd like to replicate
 * Move yourself to the derivatives directory where we'll put processed data:
     * `cd /fmriLab/restingState/derivatives/rsOut`
-* Copy our bold image here for ease to work with and it's clearly labeled as our starting raw image:
+* Copy unprocessed bold image here for ease to work with and it's clearly labeled as our starting raw image:
     * `cp ~/fmriLab/restingState/sub-001/func/sub-001_task-rest_bold.nii.gz sub-001_func-raw.nii.gz`
 * Preprocessing:
     * setup preprocessing only using the FEAT GUI, including creation of registration transforms